princexXXx10/reactTemplate/README.md

 # ABOUT [Description]

-A branch of reactTemplate - Krypto: a landing page for a fictional cryptocurrency wallet and engage app.
+A branch of reactTemplate - Koiyn: A landing page for a fictional cryptocurrency wallet and engage app.

 -- RandomDudeOnNet © copyright 2021 - Present.